 Peace Corps Paul D. Coverdell Fellows Program

 SIT has supported the Peace Corps community from its inception in the early 1960s, when we were among the first institutions in the country to train the very first Peace Corps volunteers as they prepared to go abroad.
-We continue to stand in solidarity and partnership with the Peace Corps community today.
+We continue to partner with the Peace Corps community today.

 The Peace Corps Paul D. Coverdell Fellows Program provides financial assistance to Returned Peace Corps Volunteers (RPCV) who wish to pursue graduate education at partner institutions, which include SIT Graduate Institute.